 “Truly, your gift from the Gods is a miraculous thing.
 Which is even more so why I want you to turn!”

 The Chancellor raised his hand.
 A bit too late, I noticed a surge of mana behind me.
 Gusts of wind knocked into my back and launched me forward.
 Like a doll sailing through the air, the Chancellor snatched me as I approached, lifting me right up to his face.

 “What will it take?
 Should I destroy your home?
 Kill your loved ones?
-The more you resist, the more I’ll be forced to take away!”
+The more you resist, the more I’ll be forced to take!”

 His gaze directed me to where the others were fighting Saki.
 Despite the 3-on-1 magic against a partial demon, they were not slowing her down at all.
-Magic flung at her was batted away with her miasma claws.
-Efforts to restrain her with ice were rendered ineffective as she smashed the ground in a rage, shifting their footholds from the impact.
+Magic flung at her was batted away with claws of miasma.
+Efforts to restrain her with ice were rendered ineffective as she smashed the ground in a rage, shifting the ground they stood on from the impact, thereby detaching the frozen ground around her.
 At this rate, they were going to run out of mana before containing her.

 Was there no choice but to kill her after all?